bardificer/RandomThings/README.md

 # Birthday Things
 Some of the things that I want I either can't have now, or are literally not out now, so they'll be detailed here if you want to give me money towards something.

-### New 3d Printer
-My current 3d printer is good, but it's not quite what I need anymore.
-Essentially, my current 3d printer is a pickup truck.
-It's good at making strong stuff, being versatile, and has some good materials.
-However, it's not the most precise thing in the world.
-This new 3d printer would be like a motorcycle.
-While it's not as good for certain things, it is far more precise and maneuverable.
-I plan on selling my old 3d printer before I buy the new one, so just money towards this would be the most helpful for now.

 ### Another Bird
 Okay so I have Ruby, and he's a wonderful little bird.
 He's really anxious though, so a potential in the near future (depends on job outlook and life circumnstances) is to get another bird to keep him company.
 This will do a few things:
 - Make his birdy social life better, so he'll be happier